AlexBethel/banwebplus2/README.md

-beanweb (aka banwebplus)
+banwebplus2
 ==========

 Make personal class scheduling simpler.

 ## Example use
-The project is currently in use at https://beanweb.us.
+The original project is currently in use at https://beanweb.us, but is no longer functional.
+This version is not yet deployed.

 ## Why?
 This project was originally conceived to help [New Mexico Tech](http://www.nmt.edu/) students create a user schedule.